phosxd/Tesseract/README.md

 File system context menu option that opens a dialog that lets you input basic information to automatically create a new mod directory with all required files added.
 This way, you won't need to constantly refer to the documentation to create a new mod.

-### Auto-exporting
+### GUI settings menu
-The very last tab in project settings should be a tab called "Tesseract Settings", in that tab you can add & manage a list of mods that will automatically be re-exported to the given location (as TMOD, ZIP or folder) before running the project.
-This is very useful for quick prototyping & brings mods one step closer to being just as good as native resources in the editor.
+The very last tab in project settings should be a tab called "Tesseract Settings", in that tab you can edit & manage all of Tesseract's settings in a convenient way!
+Refer to [plugin settings](#plugin-settings) to see all the configurable options.

 ## Runtime unloading
 Tesseract allows you to unload individual mods to restore original resources in the virtual file system.